Michael E. Mann: Defamation lawsuits

 The defendants again appealed the decision.
 In August 2014, the Reporters Committee for Freedom of the Press with 26 other organizations filed an amicus brief in the D.C. appeals court, arguing that the comments at issue were constitutionally protected under the First Amendment as opinion.
 Steyn chose to be represented by attorney Daniel J. Kornstein.
-On December 22, 2016, the D.C. appeals court ruled that Mann's case against Stimberg and Steyn could go ahead.
+On December 22, 2016, the D.C. appeals court ruled that Mann's case against Simberg and Steyn could go ahead.
 A "reasonable jury" could find against the defendants, and though the context should be considered, "if the statements assert or imply false facts that defame the individual, they do not find shelter under the First Amendment simply because they are embedded in a larger policy debate".
 A counterclaim Steyn filed through his attorneys on March 17, 2014, was dismissed with prejudice by the D.C. court on August 29, 2019, leaving Steyn to pay litigation costs.

 The defendants filed for certiorari with the U.S. Supreme Court in the hope it would hear their appeal.
 In November 2019, it denied the petition without comment.
 In a dissenting opinion, justice Samuel Alito had favored hearing the case on the basis that, even though the defendants might yet prevail in the case, or the outcome itself come before the Court for review, the expense of litigating the case this far might itself deter speakers.

-On March 19, 2021, the DC Superior Court ruled that "Steyn’s actual malice cannot be imputed" to National Review, when the post was not reviewed by them before publication and was posted by someone who was not their employee.
+On March 19, 2021, the DC Superior Court ruled that "Steyn's actual malice cannot be imputed" to National Review, when the post was not reviewed by them before publication and was posted by someone who was not their employee.
 It therefore granted National Review summary judgment dismissing Mann's case against the publishers.

-The lawsuit against writers Mark Steyn and Rand Stimberg, filed in 2012, went to trial on January 18, 2024.
-On February 8, 2024 Michael Mann was awarded punitive damages of $1000 against Stimberg and $1 million against Steyn, and compensatory damages of $1 each.
+The lawsuit against writers Mark Steyn and Rand Simberg, filed in 2012, went to trial on January 18, 2024.
+On February 8, 2024 Michael Mann was awarded punitive damages of $1000 against Simberg and $1 million against Steyn, and compensatory damages of $1 each.
 Mann commented "I hope this verdict sends a message that falsely attacking climate scientists is not protected speech".
 The $1 million judgement against Steyn was later reduced to $5000 because "Dr Mann presented no persuasive evidence suggesting that he suffered injury to his business as a result of Mr Steyn's article."
 In 2025 the court ordered Michael Mann to pay National Review over half a million dollars in attorney fees and costs.
-Presiding judge Alfred S. Irving described Mann's lawsuit as 'meritless' and critiqued the conduct of Mann's legal team, citing "bad-faith trial misconduct."
+Presiding judge Alfred S. Irving described Mann's lawsuit as an insult to the authority of the court and an attack on the integrity of the proceedings.

+In November 2025, Mann and the National Review reached a settlement wherein Mann dropped his claims against the magazine in exchange for the outlet foregoing all legal fees.